traelincoln/traelincoln/README.md

 I enjoy reading books and designing computer programs.
 Right now I am really into building blogs and static web-pages, I am working on my personal blog using Jekyll and Github pages and I am also finding my voice as writer.
 I want to advance to building into more developed web-apps.<blockquote> My goal is to be able to write programs and build web-sites and apps proffesionally, as well as to graduate with an engineering degree by 2024.</blockquote>

 The languages that I am realy good at right now are
   - HTML
   - CSS
   - JAVASCRIPT (including Jquery and Bootstrap)
   - PYTHON
   - PHP
   - RUBY
-and the list grows longer every day.
-I am also really good with Git.
+  - I am also really good with Git.

 ## My Hobbies ⛷️🎿
 Outside of school I also enjoy walking, reading and listening to music.
 I'm a Hip-Hop and RNB guy, but I also like reggae and pop music!
 And movies, I like movies too.